calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-11-symmetric-key-cryptography-1.md

 *Proof*.
 Assume not, then we can find some message $m_0 \in \mathcal{M}$ such that $m_0$ is not a decryption of some $c \in \mathcal{C}$.
 This is because the decryption algorithm $D$ is deterministic and $\lvert \mathcal{K} \rvert < \lvert \mathcal{M} \rvert$.

+For the proof in detail, check [Shannon's Theorem (Modern Cryptography)](../Modern%20Cryptography/2023-09-07-otp-stream-cipher-prgs.md#shannon's-theorem).

 ### Two-Time Pad is Insecure

 It is not secure to use the same key twice.
 If for the key $k$ and two messages $m_1$, $m_2$,